About the Citizenship Classes

 Classes meet on Monday nights for a six week session.

-oral and written, for U.S. Citizenship.
+and written, for U.S. Citizenship.
 Each class, ranging from 6-10 students, typically is a mini-United Nations.
-Students follow a workbook
+Students follow a workbook with lessons

 There are various exercises simulating their official interview and we offer a filmed interview so that the students know what to expect .